 The most common teaching certificate issued is the Professional "A" Saskatchewan Teacher's Certificate.
 This certificate is the one that is earned by the graduates of the Saskatchewan Bachelor of Education programs.
 Holders of Professional "A" certificates are permitted to teach all subjects to students in pre-kindergarten through grade twelve.
 Information about our other certificates can be found here.

-Due to the Labour Mobility Chapter (Chapter 7) of the Agreement on Internal Trade (AIT), most teachers who hold a permanent teaching certificate from another Canadian jurisdiction will, upon application, receive a permanent Saskatchewan Teacher's Certificate.
+Under the Labour Mobility Chapter (Chapter 7) of the Canadian Free Trade Agreement (CFTA), most teachers who hold a permanent teaching certificate from another Canadian jurisdiction will, upon application, receive a permanent Saskatchewan Teacher's Certificate.
 The exception is when an applicant holds a certificate upon which there is scope of practice restriction or limitation.
 Since Saskatchewan does not have an equivalent certificate to offer these applicants, they are granted a Provisional certificate and are required to complete sufficient coursework to ensure they meet Saskatchewan Teacher Certification Requirements.

 Teacher education coursework is undergraduate level coursework similar to that which is taught in the Saskatchewan Bachelor of Education programs through a Faculty of Education.
 For example: a mathematics course taught through the College of Arts and Science is not considered teacher education coursework, but a Teaching Mathematics Methodology class taught by the Faculty of Education is a teacher education course.
 In most instances, graduate level coursework is not considered to be equivalent to the undergraduate teacher education required for initial teacher certification.
 University courses offered through the Ontario College of Teachers' Additional Qualification Program are considered teacher education courses and are equivalent to 6 credit hours of study.